odin-lang/odin-lang.org/content/docs/overview.md

 	fmt.println("Hellope!")
 }
 ```

-Save this code to the file "hellope.odin".
-Now compile and run it:
+Use the `odin run` command to compile the `.odin` file to an executable and run it:

 ```
 odin run hellope.odin
 ```

-The `run` command compiles the `.odin` file to an executable and then runs that executable after compilation.
-If you do not wish to run the executable after compilation, the `build` command can be used.
+Or use the `odin build` command to compile without running the executable after:

 ```
 odin build hellope.odin
 ```